 In this application note, we cover the real-world story of how one of our customers replaced several sophisticated electronic devices with Moku:Lab and used the Pound-Drever-Hall (PDH) technique to lock an Innolight Prometheus laser to a cavity.

-The PDH technique uses a photodetector to capture the reflected light, which has been modulated by an electro-optical modulator (EOM), and mixes this signal with a local oscillator before passing it through a low-pass filter to separate out the component of the signal which provides an unambiguous indication of not only how far the system is from resonance but in which direction adjustments must be made to restore resonance.
+The PDH technique uses a photodetector to capture the reflected light, which has been modulated by an electro-optical modulator (EOM) and mixes this signal with a local oscillator before passing it through a low-pass filter to separate the component of the signal which provides an unambiguous indication of not only how far the system is from resonance but in which direction adjustments must be made to restore resonance.
 The readout signal is then sent into proportional-integral-derivative (PID) controllers to create an error signal.
 Details about the theory of the PDH technique can be found in a few review papers and dissertations.
-To perform PDH locking, several dedicated and custom-made electronic instruments are required including signal generators, mixers and low pass filters.
-Moku:Lab’s Laser Lock Box integrates most of the PDH electronics into a single, compact, easy-to-use instrument which provides high precision laser frequency locking.
+To perform PDH locking, several dedicated and custom-made electronic instruments are required including signal generators, mixers, and low pass filters.
+The Moku:Lab Laser Lock Box integrates most of the PDH electronics into a single, compact, easy-to-use instrument that provides high precision laser frequency locking.

-Moku:Lab’s Laser Lock Box integrates the waveform generator, mixer, low-pass filter, and two cascaded PID controllers that are used for the PDH locking.
-By adjusting the laser cavity’s length, it can monitor the amplitude of the reflected light and display the PDH signal in real-time on screen.
+The Moku:Lab Laser Lock Box integrates the Waveform Generator, mixer, low-pass filter, and two cascaded PID controllers that are used for the PDH locking.
+By adjusting the laser cavity’s length, it can monitor the amplitude of the reflected light and display the PDH signal in real-time on the screen.
 The users can lock the laser to any zero-crossing point with a single tap.

-Figure 1: Main user interface of Moku:Lab’s Laser Lock Box
+Figure 1: Main user interface of the Moku:Lab Laser Lock Box